Assambra/Free-MMORPG/README.md

 mail.format=flowed
 mail.content.transfer.encoding=8bit
 ````

+``Hint!
+Do not use SSL and TSL at the same time where both are true, there is no check and only one should be true.``

 Most should be self explanatory, if not go to the class: SMTP_EMail and look at the variables comments.